simurgh9/hw/README.md

 ### Prerequisites

-If you want to use the LateX homework class `homework.cls` or one of the style packages `*.sty` (on your own computer) then you'll need to have one of the distributions of LaTeX installed and a text editor, there are some good ones for editing `*.tex` files; I use Emacs with
+If you want to use the LaTeX homework class `homework.cls` or one of the style packages `*.sty` (on your own computer) then you'll need to have one of the distributions of LaTeX installed and a text editor, there are some good ones for editing `*.tex` files; I use Emacs with